carpentries-incubator/better-research-software/episodes/08-open-collaboration.md

 2. Create a pull request fix the code.
 You can try to create the code yourself or copy the test code below.
     - Hint: Do not forget to make a new branch from the `main` branch, not your `02-sum-by-astro-feat` branch.
-3. (optional) Have a partner review your pull request.
+3. (Optionally) Have a partner review your pull request.
 3. Merge your pull request
 4. Switch your local computer back to the `main` branch and pull the latest changes from the remote/origin `main` branch.
-5. (Bonus/Optional) Delete your merged branches from your local computer and in GitHub.
+5. (Bonus/optional) Delete your merged branches from your local computer and in GitHub.

 :::::: spoiler